paulanthonymeier/pair-programmer-mern/README.md

 ## User Stories

-#### Sarah is a mother of two small children who works part-time.
+#### Casca is a mother of two small children who works part-time.
 She is very independant and prefers working by herself.
 With this app she wants to ...

 - Have the option to work on coding challenges by herself, or with a partner of her choosing
 - Communicate with her educators to receive assistance

-#### Jordan is a young man in his 20s who spends most of his time playing video games, and has no real motivation to study by myself, he wants to ...
+#### Guts is a young man in his 20s who spends most of his time playing video games, and has no real motivation to study by myself, he wants to ...

 - Have an educator pair him up with someone with greater skill so that he may learn from them
 - Be given coding challenges and projects that he must complete in a time frame
 - Work with someone who is fun and engaging, and can explain concepts that I'm not comfortable with easily, enabling me to understand the content better

-#### Chris was recently employed full-time in the same industry for over 15 years and looking for a quick career change, he wants to ...
+#### Griffith was recently employed full-time in the same industry for over 15 years and looking for a quick career change, he wants to ...

 - Have a lot of collaboration in an environment similar to some tech companies in the real world
 - Work on coding projects and have the ability to plan that days structure on a kanban board
 - Be able to use a Kanban style board because I find it easier to work on something when I can clearly write down each step

-#### Antonia has recently completed a University degree, yet hasen't been able to find work in her field.
-She is interested in a coding career, and with his app wants to ...
+#### Ryan has recently completed a University degree, yet hasen't been able to find work in his field.
+He is interested in a coding career, and with this app wants to ...

 - Be able to work in a comfortable and quiet environment that enables her to work proactively
 - Work with another student on challenges, exercises and projects, who is more skilled than her so that she may learn first hand from someone else